nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `WEDDINGNAME` is alphanumeric and can contain whitespaces.
 * Weddings are unique in WedLinker, there would not be any duplicated Weddings.
 * Contacts can be assigned to the Wedding using the [assign-wedding](#assign-contact-to-a-wedding--assign-wedding) command.
-* If you want to create a Wedding with a long name, it might not be shown clearly in the list.
+* If you want to create a Wedding with a long name, it might not be shown clearly in the list.</br>
+  We recommend keeping names of Weddings to a maximum of 50 characters long.</br>
+  You can use [list-weddings](#listing-all-weddings--list-weddings) instead for better visuals.

 ### Assign contact to a Wedding : `assign-wedding`